Shaili Chopra

-Shaili Chopra is an Indian business journalist, author and entrepreneur.
-She is the founder of SheThePeople.TV, a platform to empower women with stories of role models and inspire them with a changing conversation on women and what matters to them.
+Shaili Chopra (born 21 July 1981) is an Indian business journalist, author and entrepreneur.
+She is the founder of SheThePeople.TV, an Indian digital media website that focuses on women related news and entertainment in video format.
 As a business journalist, she is known for working at NDTV-profit and ETNOW and has won the 2012 Ramnath Goenka Award for Excellence in Business Journalism among various other awards.
 She then switched to being an entrepreneur and wrote four books.
 Her ventures are India's women's channel SheThePeople.TV and GolfingIndian.com.
 Her books include Feminist Rani by Penguin, When I Was 25 by Random House, Big Connect- Social Media and Indian Politics by Random House, and Birdies in Business by Times Books.

 Early life

-Shaili Chopra was born in Jalandhar on 21 July 1981 in Punjab to Anil and Suman.
-Anil Chopra is a retired fighter pilot from InCollege of Journalism, Chennai.
+Chopra was born on 21 July 1981 in Jalandhar, Punjab to Air Marshal Anil Chopra and Suman Chopra.
 She trained in broadcast with the BBC at journalism school.
 She has worked at CNBC, NDTV and ETNOW.